-COMMITTEE REVIEW AND RECOMMENDATION: The Transportation and Public Works (TPW) Committee reviewed this item on April 26, 2022 and recommended approval and placement on General Discussion.
+COMMITTEE REVIEW AND RECOMMENDATION: The Transportation and Public Works (TPW) Committee reviewed this item on April 26, 2022 and May 24, 2022 and recommended approval and placement on General Discussion.

-RECOMMENDED ACTION: MOTION to approve AB22-067, a resolution adopting the 6-Year Transportation Improvement Plan 2023 - 2028, as a first reading, and continuing the public hearing until the June 21, 2022 City Council Meeting.
+RECOMMENDED ACTION: MOTION to approve AB22-079, a resolution adopting the 6-Year Transportation Improvement Plan 2023 - 2028, as a final reading.